 - Blane, a senior ranger of common blood, scout and second to Qhorin Halfhand.
 Killed while in command of the Shadow Tower Men during the fight at the Fist.

 - Bowen Marsh, Lord Steward of the Night's Watch.
-Led a successful but costly defense in the fight at the Bridge of Skulls.
+Leads a successful but costly defense in the fight at the Bridge of Skulls.

-- Chett, former steward to Maester Aemon until Samwell Tarly was raised to the post.
+- Chett, former steward to Maester Aemon until Samwell Tarly is raised to the post.
 Sent to the pens to take care of the dogs.
-Later, he conspired to kill Jeor Mormont, but was slain and turned into a wight.
+He conspires to kill Jeor Mormont at the Fist of the First Men, but is slain and turned into a wight.

 - Cotter Pyke, commander of Eastwatch-by-the-Sea.